-FINMA informs the foreign supervisory authority that it is reserving administrative assistance channels.
+FINMA informs the foreign supervisory authority that it is reserving administrative assistance 78 channels.
 The supervised party may inform the foreign authority itself by agreement with FINMA.

-78 Instead of reserving administrative assistance channels, FINMA may also demand that planned transmissions of information are reported to it beforehand by analogy with Article 42c para.
+Instead of reserving administrative assistance channels, FINMA may also demand that planned transmissions of information are reported to it beforehand by analogy with Article 42c para.
 3 FINMASA.

+VIII.
+Implementation

-79 VIII.
-Implementation Supervised parties must issue internal directives governing the processes required for compliance with Article 42 c FINMASA.
-80 Supervised parties for which the transmission of information under Article 42 c FINMASA is of little or no relevance must record this fact in an appropriate manner.
+Supervised parties must issue internal directives governing the processes required for 80 compliance with Article 42c FINMASA.

+Supervised parties for which the transmission of information under Article 42c FINMASA is 61 little or no relevance must record this fact in an appropriate manner.
 If they do so, the aforementioned processes and directives are not required.

+IX.
+Auditing

-81 IX.
-Auditing The appropriateness of the rules governing these processes and compliance with them are subject to auditing in accordance with FINMA Circular 2013/03 'Auditing'.
-82 X. Transitional provision The processes and directives mentioned in Margin no. 80 must be implemented by 30 June 2017.
-83
+The appropriateness of the rules governing these processes and compliance with them are 82 subject to auditing in accordance with FINMA Circular 2013/03 'Auditing'.

+X. Transitional provision

+Abrogated

+List of modifications

+This Circular has been modified as follows:

+These modifications were adopted on 4 March 2021 and will enter into force on 1 April 2021 newly inserted margin no. 33.1, 33.2, 33.3 modified margin no 1, 20, 21, 26, 33, 39, 43, 46, 56, 58, 62, 69, 72, 73, 74, 75, 76 abrogated margin no. 47, 83 other change the title before margin no. 43 is modified